 In choosing generally to combine the roles of chairman and CEO, the Board takes into consideration the highly technical nature of the airline business and the importance of deep, industry-specific knowledge and a thorough understanding of the Company's business environment in setting agendas and leading the Board's discussions.
 Combining the roles also provides a clear leadership structure for the management team.
-Because the CEO has a depth of understanding of the many complexities of the airline business, the regulatory environment, and the Company's strategy-all of which are of critical importance to the Company's performance-the Board believes that he or she generally is best suited to serve as chairman and to preside over the majority of the Board's discussions, with the exception of the regular sessions of the independent directors, which are led by the independent lead director.
+Because the CEO has a depth of understanding of the many complexities of the airline business, the regulatory environment, and the Company's strategy -- all of which are of critical importance to the Company's performance -- the Board believes that he or she generally is best suited to serve as chairman and to preside over the majority of the Board's discussions, with the exception of the regular sessions of the independent directors, which are led by the independent lead director.

 By creating an independent lead director role with specific authority, the Board is able to ensure objective evaluation of management decisions and performance and to provide independent leadership for director and management succession planning and other governance issues.
-The lead director's responsibilities are (a) to preside at all meetings where the Board Chairman is not present or where the Board Chairman could be perceived as having a conflict of interest, including but not limited to period meetings of non-management directors as described in Section 1.1.12 of the Company's Corporate Governance Guidelines; (b) to approve the board meeting agendas and meeting schedules to ensure sufficient time for discussion, and to approve information sent to the board members; (c) to lead the non-management directors' annual evaluation of the CEO; (d) to conduct interviews of independent directors annually, including a discussion of each individual director's self-assessment of his or her contribution prior to nomination for election; (e) to discuss any proposed changes to committee assignments with each affected director in advance of making committee membership recommendations to the Board; (f) to be available for consultation and direct communication if requested by a major shareholder; and (g) such other duties as may be described in the Company's Corporate Governance Guidelines.
+The lead director's responsibilities are (a) to preside at all meetings where the Board Chairman is not present or where the Board Chairman could be perceived as having a conflict of interest, including but not limited to periodic meetings of non-management directors as described in Section 1.1.12 of the Company's Corporate Governance Guidelines; (b) to approve the board meeting agendas and meeting schedules to ensure sufficient time for discussion, and to approve information sent to the board members; (c) to lead the non-management directors' annual evaluation of the CEO; (d) to conduct interviews of independent directors annually, including a discussion of each individual director's self-assessment of his or her contribution prior to nomination for election; (e) to discuss any proposed changes to committee assignments with each affected director in advance of making committee membership recommendations to the Board; (f) to be available for consultation and direct communication if requested by a major shareholder; and (g) such other duties as may be described in the Company's Corporate Governance Guidelines, including serving as liaison between the chairman and independent directors and calling meetings of the independent directors, if appropriate.